Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-server.md

 ##### API Key

-Copy your amplitude API Key in the API Key field.
-For EU recidency, please make your API Key is under analytics.eu.amplitude.com.
+Copy your amplitude project API Key in the API Key field.
+For EU residency, please make sure your project API Key is under analytics.eu.amplitude.com.
+Each project has different API Key, please make sure you are copy the API Key from the right project.

 ##### Hide User IP Address